 Top Tips: AV for Gyms, Fitness Facilities and Spin Studios

-We’ve put together recommendations based on our hard-earned expertise that could help you avoid common pitfalls when you’re designing the AV for your gym or fitness studio.
+We’ve put together recommendations based on our hard-earned expertise that could help you avoid common pitfalls when you’re designing the AV for your fitness studio or gym.

-If you own a fitness space and you’re thinking of investing in a professional AV setup for your premises, be sure to read this article before you commit your time (and money) to the project.
+If you own a fitness space and you’re thinking of investing in a professional AV setup for your studios and auxiliary areas (reception, changing rooms and waiting zones), be sure to read this article before you commit your time (and money) to the project.